County Championship Division 1. Surrey v Somerset. 3rd, 4th, 5th and 6th June. Guildford.

 And this time I was there.
 Not quite for all of it but for enough of it.
 I had cut everything to the bone overnight except the writing of my third day report.
 My train pulled into Guildford station a few minutes after eleven o’clock.
 I am not sure what I looked like as I walked at warp speed, or as near as I can get to it, leaning hard into the direction of travel with my Somerset bag and Somerset umbrella trailing behind me in one hand, my wyvern hat on at I know not what angle, and my phone in the other hand dealing with texts from people not at the match wanting to know what it was like being at the match.
 Thank you to Guildford Council for the lack of loose paving stones which was probably the only thing that kept me on my feet.
 And to the Surrey pedestrians who must take full credit for the avoidance of collisions.
 One text came from someone who knew I would not yet be at the ground.
 It said simply, “111 for 2.”
 It came from the owner of a smart phone (my resistance to keeping my life in my pocket is still holding out) who is a non-cricket person but one who knows there are times in life when the thing that matters most is knowing the score.

 By the time I had calculated the runs still needed by Surrey (156) I was through the gate and buying my ticket (£20).
 Ticket in hand I swivelled, perhaps not with the finesse with which Tom Banton swivels when he plays that light-touch pull of his but swivel I did.
 I ended up facing the wicket to see a stump flying out of the ground and to hear a roar of such ferocity that its like has probably not been heard since the last dinosaur breathed its last breath.
-I assume it came from Brooks, bowling from the River End, for when I managed to get a better look around what I take to be the committee marquee he was being engulfed by the entire Somerset team and Gareth Batty was walking off.
-The nightwatchman perhaps but Surrey were 118 for 3 and Somerset were underway.
-And so was I, hurrying along the Woodbridge Road boundary and eying up a seat as near as I could guess to where I had sat on the first three days.
+I assume it came from Brooks, bowling from the Railway End, for when I managed to get a better look around what I take to be the committee marquee he was being engulfed by the entire Somerset team and Gareth Batty was walking off.
+The nightwatchman perhaps but Surrey were 118 for 3 and Somerset were under way.
+And so was I, hurrying along the Woodbridge Road boundary and eying up a seat as near as I could get to where I had sat on the first three days.
 Not a huge crowd and there were seats aplenty in the front row square of the wicket.

 I sat down, put my bag on the seat next to me, extracted my scorecard to enter the wicket, and my phone to send the news to someone working with no easily accessible internet access.
 I looked up just as Brooks let fly another thunderbolt, saw two of Elgar’s stumps splayed and another out of the ground.
 118 for 4.
 “C’mon lads!
 Come on!” roared Abell.
 A review of video footage suggests the ball which bowled Batty cut in sharply off the pitch and the one which bowled Elgar swung late into the left-hander to take the inside edge onto the stumps.
 That is stunning bowling by any standards.
 There followed a jumble of cricket-watching, scorecard-completing, notetaking, a text to the worker which had to be repeated to the old schoolfriend with whom I had watched the first three days as he rushed to get to the ground having been delayed whilst buying a ticket for the fifth day of the Headingley Test.
 The happenings in a County Championship match ripple far and wide beyond the confines of the grounds where they take place.